-- 1) Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school. - 2) Where recommended, use of face coverings in schools. - 3) Clean hands thoroughly more often than usual. - 4) Ensure good respiratory hygiene by promoting the 'catch it, bin it, kill it' approach. - 5) Introduce enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as detergents and bleach. - 6) Minimise contact between individuals and maintain social distancing wherever possible. - 7) Where necessary, wear appropriate personal protective equipment (PPE).
+- 1) Minimise contact with individuals who are required to self-isolate by ensuring they do not attend the school. - 2) Ensure face coverings are used in recommended circumstances. - 3) Ensure everyone is advised to clean their hands thoroughly and more often than usual. - 4) Ensure good respiratory hygiene for everyone by promoting the 'catch it, bin it, kill it' approach.

+5) Maintain enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as detergents.

+6) Consider how to minimise contact across the site and maintain social distancing wherever possible.